David Tavaré: Biography

 David Tavaré was born on December 20, 1984, in Pollença, Spain.
 He is the son of a legendary Spanish guitar player.
 Two of his uncles are English comedian Jim Tavaré and former England Test cricketer Chris Tavaré.

 Tavaré was brought up on a holiday island and the Mediterranean way of life inspired him.
 He had always dreamed of being a singer but when he saw Operación Triunfo, the Spanish version of Pop Idol on television, he knew: “This is what I want, I want to sing on a stage”.
 One of the three finalists of the successful television show, David Bustamante, was his singing teacher.

 Music career

 "Hot Summer Night (Oh La La La)" was his second song, featuring 2 Eivissa, released first in July 2007 in Spain, where it was a number two hit, then twelve months later in France where it was also successful, becoming one of the summer hits.

 Tavaré released his first studio album La vida viene y va in late 2008.

 The next single after "Hot Summer Night" was "Call Me Baby (If You Don't Know My Name)".
 Its music video was released in November 2008.

+David's first successful single was Summerlove.